Understanding baby cues, in particular your newborn’s cues or signals is something that should just come naturally, right?

 I’m beginning to sound like a broken record now, but if gas pain is the issue, feeding baby could add to her discomfort, making the situation worse…

-Baby cues for discomfort: “I’M COMFORTABLE/SOMETHING IS IRRITATING”
+#6 Baby cues for discomfort: “I’M UNCOMFORTABLE/SOMETHING IS IRRITATING”

 This is normally a reaction to something irritating the skin.
-A dirty nappy is the most common one but a babygro that’s too tight or has an itchy seam would cause the same reaction.
+A dirty nappy is the most common one (so these are baby cues for a diaper change) but a babygro that’s too tight or has an itchy seam would cause the same reaction.

 Being too hot or too cold could also have the same effect.